storm67/Weather-Project/README.md

 App In development progress

 -Application uses pagecontrol as pages

--The application uses pagecontrol as pages, you can choose one, two, or five, or as many cities as you want -You can move as well as delete cities.
-They will always be stored in memory even if you reload the application -The application allows you to select a city from the "top list", find any city from the search, or simply determine the location
+-you can choose one, two, or five, or as many cities as you want

+-You can move as well as delete cities.
+They will always be stored in memory even if you reload the application

+-The application allows you to select a city from the "top list", find any city from the search, or simply determine the location

 ~~~~